App access policies in Zapier

 When planning how your teams will use Zapier, one of the most important decisions is how you'll handle apps across your organization.
 You have two main choices: an open apps policy (where apps are allowed by default) or a closed apps policy (where apps are restricted by default).
 An open policy lets team members quickly adopt and change the apps they connect with Zapier.
 A closed policy ensures tighter control by only allowing a small, carefully curated list of apps to be used.

-You can use app access settings to control which apps members of your Enterprise account can use.
-You can choose to either restrict apps (an open policy) or allow apps (a closed policy).
+You can use app access settings to control which apps members of your Enterprise account can use in Zaps and Agents.
+Choose between restricting apps (an open policy) or allowing apps (a closed policy).
+By the end of this article, you'll understand how app access policies work, the differences between restricted and allowed apps settings, and how to choose the right policy for your organization.

 Available on plans: